-The site has access to sealed road via Sand Street and Tide Street.
+The site has access to sealed road via Sand Street.
 Electricity, water and telecommunication infrastructure is located within the road reserve adjacent the site frontage.
-A sewer manhole is located within the north eastern corner of the subject site.
-The Detail and Contour Survey included under Attachment 2 illustrates the location of infrastructure.
+A sewer main traverses the rear of the site and is illustrated on the Proposal Plans included within Attachment 2.